miseran/i3-tools/README.md

 ## window-tool

-window-tool is used to focus and swap containers in a more natural way.
+window-tool is used to focus and move containers in a more natural way.

 `window-tool focus [left|right|up|down]` focuses the container that is *visually* in the given direction of the current window.
 This differs from the